-If students follow the Seven Ps that they learn in Discovery, we believe this skill will help them achieve great success here.
+Behavior If students follow the Seven Ps that they learn in Discovery, we believe this skill will help them achieve great success here.
 The Seven Ps are: prompt, polite, prepared, produce, positive mental attitude, participate, and persevere.
-See page 18 for more information.
+See page 22 for more information.
 Students who need reminders for behavior will get two redirects and then a hallway conference to support them in making better choices.
 If there is still a need to problem-solve a situation, students will be referred to Mrs. Green for support.

-Phones and other Electronic Devices Personal phones or other devices with a screen are not permitted during class time.
-Teachers may play music for a class as a whole during independent work time, but students may not be plugged in.
+Phones and other Electronic Devices Personal phones or other devices with a screen are not permitted during class time, unless a teacher makes an exception.
+Some teachers may play music for a class as a whole during independent work time, but students may not be plugged in.
 Students who use devices during class time will be sent to the Green Room to turn them in for the day.
 Personal devices will be secured and students will receive a receipt for the item.
 Progress Students are expected to review progress grades at the mid-point of every academic term and also to review their transcript each term with their families and their advisors.
 Students earning less than one credit a term are jeopardizing their graduation and will receive support to improve.
 Students are expected to earn a minimum of 6 credits a year (1 credit each term), but should make every effort to earn 1.25 credits or more.
 Those who don't will be expected to participate in meetings with school staff and family members to determine needed supports, as well as to evaluate whether Meek is the best option for the student.
-Attendance ✓ Good attendance patterns prepare students for school success. ✓ Students are expected to maintain 90% or better daily attendance. ✓ When absent, students must notify the main office. ✓ Students who develop a pattern of tardiness or absenteeism will receive additional support or consequences. ✓ Students who miss ten consecutive days are dropped from school and will be referred to Reconnection Services.
+Attendance Good attendance patterns prepare students for school success.
+Students are expected to maintain 90% or better daily attendance.
+When absent, students must notify the main office.
+Students who develop a pattern of tardiness or absenteeism will receive additional support or consequences.
+Students who miss ten consecutive days are dropped from school and will be referred to Reconnection Services.
 Adding and Dropping Classes Students are expected to participate in and complete every course for which they enroll.
 Adding a class is dependent upon available space in the course requested.
-Dropping a class requires a Request for Change of Class completed by the advisor.
-Dress Code Let your clothing communicate your maturity and professionalism!
-Students should wear clothing that is clean and appropriate for the weather and follows the rules of the school.
-Clothing must not: interfere with the learning process; be too revealing; be related to alcohol, tobacco, or other drugs; be vulgar or insulting, or promote behavior that would violate school rules; threaten health or safety of others; be demeaning to a particular person or group; or indicate gang membership or activity.
+Dropping a class requires a Request for Change of Class completed by the counselor.
+Dress Code Students must wear clothing that includes both a shirt with pants, skirt or the equivalent with shoes.
+Shirts and dresses must have fabric in the front and on the sides.
+Clothing must cover undergarments, waistbands and bra straps excluded.
+Fabric covering all private parts must not be see through.
+Hats and other headwear must allow the fact to be visible to staff.
+Sun glasses are only allowed with permission.
+Clothing must not: interfere with the learning process; be too revealing; be related to alcohol, tobacco, or other drugs; be vulgar or insulting, or promote behavior that violate school rules; threaten health or safety of others; be demeaning to a particular person or group; or indicate gang membership or activity.
+Such clothing is prohibited at school or at school-sponsored events.
 Students may be directed to change dress or grooming if it interferes with the learning process or school climate.
-Some vocational classes require dress that will conform to safety requirements.
+Some vocational classes require dress that will conform to safety 14 requirements.